trenskow/isvalid/README.md

 }
 ````

-An array that should have at least 2 items and a maximum of 5 items:
+> An array that should have a maximum of 2 items.

 ````javascript
 {